Jeff Weaver

-Jeffrey Charles Weaver (born August 22, 1976) is a former right-handed Major League Baseball pitcher.
+Jeffrey Charles Weaver (born August 22, 1976) is an American former right-handed Major League Baseball pitcher.
 During his career, he pitched for the Detroit Tigers, New York Yankees, Los Angeles Dodgers, Los Angeles Angels of Anaheim, St. Louis Cardinals, and Seattle Mariners.
 He is the older brother of fellow MLB pitcher Jered Weaver.

 Amateur career

-Weaver, a graduate of Simi Valley High School in Simi Valley, California, attended California State University, Fresno to play for the Bulldogs.
+Weaver, a graduate of Simi Valley High School in Simi Valley, California, attended California State University, Fresno to play college baseball for the Fresno State Bulldogs.
+In summer 1995, Weaver played for the Dubuque Mud Puppies of the Northwoods League, eventually becoming the first ever Northwoods League player to appear in Major League Baseball.
 In 1997, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League where he was named a league all-star.
 He also played for the United States in the 1996 Summer Olympics, winning a bronze medal.